ayeshamatwadia/orderbook/README.txt

     "price": 1210,
     "currencyPair": "BTCZAR"
 }
-(Todo: This would ordinarily a protected API and we would need to know that there is sufficient funds for the order to be placed.
+(Todo: This would ordinarily a protected API)
-)

 todo: look into the current data structures used for the Asks and Bids List I am currently using an ArrayList, which I do not think is the best structure for the problem at hand but I chose to get started.
-I have looked at perhaps a TreeMap data type for the Asks and Bids list as it is sorted datastructure
+I have looked at perhaps a TreeMap data type for the Asks and Bids list as it is a sorted datastructure

+todo: consider adding a customerId and an id to the orders that can make cancelling or looking up existing orders easier.